thundR1/integer-to-EnglishWord-inBASH/README.md

 # integer-to-EnglishWord-inBASH
-Integer to English Words Converter Program Written in Bash
+Integer to English Words Converter Written in Bash